salvadormik9/ds4eeb_datavis1/README.md

 In our Seaside Chat, we will be teaching about the importance of choosing appropriate colors for creating clear and accessible scientific figures.
 We will be doing the following:
 * Giving a brief introduction on what HEX codes are
 * Displaying examples of plots with poor vs. good color choices in plots
-* Leading three activities about different ways to read in color in ggplot, resourceful packages for pre-defined color palettes, and options for color blind-friendly palettes
+* Leading three activities about different ways to read in color in ggplot, resourceful packages for pre-defined color palettes, and options for checking if our palettes are color blind-friendly

 ## Learning Outcomes
 By the end of our Seaside Chat, students will be able to:
 1. Understand the format of HEX codes in creating different color pigments
 2. Import and apply different colors and color palettes in R
 3. Recognize how color choices affect data readability and interpretation
-4. Identify color palettes that are more accessible for people with color vision deficiencies
+4. Check if our color palettes are accessible for people with color vision deficiencies

 ## Why did we pick this topic, and why should we care about color in science?